j-pride/manual/manual.md

 # About PriDE

-PriDE ist the Java world's smallest object-relational mapper for SQL databases.
+PriDE is the Java world's smallest object-relational mapper for SQL databases.
 O/R mapping is the wide-spread approach to map records of a relation SQL database to objects of an object-oriented application.
 The application should operate on its persistent entities as object-oriented as possible, not regarding that some of them come from a database or must be saved in one.
 PriDE provides functionality to

 - Describe the mapping of database tables to Java classes
 - Read and write data records without accessing the complicated JDBC interface, and - as far as possible - don't write any SQL at all